sveinung/writings/maintainable_backbone_tests.md

 Here we have created a higher-level helper, which we call `addBookViewPageObject`, which wraps all the jQuery details.
-Because of this helper it's now easier to update the view and still have all the tests running.
+Because of this helper it's easier to update the view and still have all the tests running &mdash; we only need to update the jQuery selector one place.
 Additionally, as we are now working at a higher level of abstraction in our tests it's often easier to understand the intent.
+(The more you struggle with hundreds of tests in highly interactive JavaScript applications the more you end up loving tests that are easy to understand and maintain.)

 This is how we wrap jQuery: